bros-bioinfo/bros-bioinfo.github.io/COURS/M1/SEMESTRE1/OMIC_BIOINFO/Omic_bioinfo.md

   - Three possible cases :

     - Seq vs Seq
-    - Seq vs Partial ALignement
+    - Seq vs Partial Alignement
     - .....

 - Or aggregating - Computing the scores with Sum of Pairs (SOPs)

-- COns : non re evaluation of the alignements during greedy period Iterative Algorithm : MUSCLE
+- Cons : non re evaluation of the alignements during greedy period Iterative Algorithm : MUSCLE

 - Optimization of global scores by iterations